outaTiME/grunt-replace/README.md

 #### patterns.json
 Type: `Object`

-If an attribute `json` found in pattern definition we flatten the object using `dotted` concatenation and each key–value pair will be used for the replacement (simple variable lookup mechanism and no regexp support).
+If an attribute `json` found in pattern definition we flatten the object using `delimiter` concatenation and each key–value pair will be used for the replacement (simple variable lookup mechanism and no regexp support).

 ```javascript
 options: {